 Travel to other countries or the United States territories is an option for girls 14 years or older.
 Traveling to other countries opens many doors for girls to broaden their cultural horizons and gain new perspectives.

 Before your trip, immersing your troop in the culture of your point of interest can be a great way to get girls excited and discover culturally relevant activities.
-You and your girls will also want to do an in-depth cultural exploration to make sure everyone is prepared.
-For example, it is important to understand the possibilities of language barriers, introduction to new cuisines, customs, and more!
+You and your girls will also want to do an in-depth cultural exploration to make sure everyone is prepared (ex: understand the possibilities of language barriers, introduction to new cuisines, customs).
+Check out this Girl Scout Guide to Global Travel (here’s the adult guide for parents and troop leaders) from Girl Scouts of the USA for planning tips and resources.

 Please note: Some international locations may be on the travel warning list and are not recommended.